Audrey Cefaly: Tell Me Something Good (Large-Cast Play)

 In 2020, Cefaly collaborated with UAB Birmingham on the world premiere of her large-cast play Tell Me Something Good.
 The play was further developed by The Theatre Lab School of the Dramatic Arts in 2022 The play is published by TRW Plays.

 Maytag Virgin

 In October 2015, Cefaly directed the world premiere of what would become her most popular play, Maytag Virgin, as part of the inaugural Women's Voices Theatre Festival.
 The play has received dozens of productions across the U.S. and is published by Concord Theatricals.

 The Last Wide Open

-In February 2019, Cefaly's musical play The Last Wide Open (music by Matthew Nielson) received its world premiere at Cincinnati Playhouse in the Park.
+In February 2019, Cefaly's musical play The Last Wide Open (music by Matthew M. Nielson) received its world premiere at Cincinnati Playhouse in the Park.
 In 2023, Cefaly collaborated with Adirondack Theatre Company on a Spanish language translation.
 In 2024, Cefaly will collaborate with American Blues Theater on a Polish translation.
 The play is published by TRW Plays.